thbar/kiba-common/README.md

 ### Kiba::Common::Destinations::CSV

-A way to dump `Hash` rows as CSV, using the first row's keys as headers.
+A way to dump `Hash` rows as CSV.

 All rows are expected to have the exact same set of keys as the first row.

+The headers will be the first row keys, unless you pass an array of keys via `headers`.

+All keys are mandatory (although they can have a nil value).

 Use the `csv_options` keyword to control the output format like you would do when using [Ruby CSV class](http://ruby-doc.org/stdlib-2.4.0/libdoc/csv/rdoc/CSV.html#method-c-new).